NethServer/ns8-docs/dnsmasq.rst

 After adding the custom files, you need to restart the service to apply the changes.

-The custom files will enrich the existing configuration.
+The custom files enrich the existing configuration.
 You can customize the provided DHCP instance without creating a custom one using the tag `default`, more info can be found in the `DNSMasq documentation <https://dnsmasq.org/docs/dnsmasq-man.html>`_.

-The additional configuration provided will be backed up by the module automatically.
-No need to additional backup steps.
+The custom files are included in the module backup.